 - It is NOT possible for students to gain approval to participate in programs offered by for-profit study abroad companies.

 Students must meet with an advisor in CGE about the petition/application process.
 Petitions should address the student’s specific academic goals, why an Affiliated Program cannot meet these goals, and how the Non-affiliated Program meets the guidelines outlined above.
-The petition deadline is September 15th for spring and February 15th for fall regardless what the program application deadline is.
-All petitions are reviewed by the Global Study Programs Committee and should be submitted via email to email@example.com.
+All petitions are reviewed by the Global Study Programs Committee and should be submitted via email to firstname.lastname@example.org.
 Students must receive approval by the Global Study Programs Committee prior to opening an application and applying to the program.

 Non-affiliated Programs differ from Affiliated Programs in the following ways: